mascanho/mascanho/README.md

 - 👋 Hi, I’m @mascanho
 - 👀 I’m interested in Marketing, Web & Mobile Development and Photography.
-- 🌱 I’m currently learning React and React Native.
+- 🌱 I’m currently developing with React, NextJS and React Native.
 - 💞️ I’m looking to collaborate on projects.
 - 📫 How to reach me: mascanho@gmail.com